dsnyder0pc/ansible-advanced-class/README.md

 # Setup Steps
 - Install Virtualbox and Vagrant on your host machine
 - Clone this repo
+- Change directory to the repo folder (eg., `cd ansible-advanced-class`)
 - run `vagrant up` to launch guests

 You'll start with three new virtual machines: